top of page

 UPCOMING EVENTS - SCROLL DOWN TO SEE INFORMATION RECENTLY POSTED

-1. 2025 Lake Lawrence LMD Meeting, Survey and Cyanobacteria Management Plan Meeting dates, times, locations.
-Click here to download slide with information or go to meetings in above menu.
-To join a Lake Lawrence LMD scheduled virtual meetings all you need to do is click on the "Join the meeting now" line below:
+1. To join a Lake Lawrence LMD scheduled virtual meeting all you need to do is click on the "Join the meeting now" line below:

 Microsoft Teams Need help?